imagekitio/docs-keep-a-changelog/features/video-transformation/README.md

 * Input video upto `300MB` in size is supported for transformations.
 This limit can be adjusted based on your pricing plan.
 * When you request a new transformation or have turned on video optimization features, if the video is not cached on CDN or our internal caches, ImageKit will transform the video in real-time.
 However if the video file is being downloaded from your origin takes more than 15 seconds, ImageKit will give a 302 and serve the original content.
 Within a few seconds, optimized transformations are generated and stored in our caches.
 From that point onwards, we will serve the actual transformed video.

-### Inputs for video optimization
+## Supported codecs for inputs

-VideoAPI supports the following combinations of input containers and video codecs for optimization.
+The following table lists the codecs that ImageKit supports in input for resizing and optimization.

 | Container format | Video codec            | Audio codec |
 | ---------------- | ---------------------- | ----------- |